stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 (Here is a [bigger image](/tutorials/haskell/gui-application/calc-3.png).)

-*Hint: complete glade form of our calculator is available under the Stack Builders tutorial repository.*
+*Hint: the complete Glade form of our calculator is available under the Stack Builders tutorial repository.*

 To use the form in Haskell code we need `Builder`, which lives in `Graphics.UI.Gtk.Builder` module.
 The `Builder` object helps with creating